Sales Manager Resume Examples and Templates for 2023

 • Coordinate with the sales director to develop and implement new sales strategies to expand market penetration and facilitate revenue growth across two territories

-3. Include relevant education and certifications
+3. List your education and certifications relevant to sales managers

-You don’t have to have a degree in marketing to be fantastic at sales, but when you’re trying to move into managerial roles, having formal education can help you land a job offer.
+You don’t have to have a degree in marketing to be fantastic at sales, but when you’re trying to move into managerial roles, having a formal education can help you land a job offer.
 Make sure to list any education you’ve completed on your resume, including the degree type and major, the school’s name, and the year you graduated.
 Certifications can also boost your chances of rising to the top of the candidate pile, especially if they are in marketing, CRM systems, and management.

 Certifications